Run a service locally

 Invoking your service

 After you start the service it will accept invocations on localhost:9000.
-You can use cURL to invoke your service.
+You can use cURL in another shell to invoke your service.

 Using cURL